WFP Innovation Exhibit

 In just three weeks, I designed, curated, and installed an interactive exhibition at the WFP Innovation Accelerator offices for the Innovation Forum.
 The goal was to creatively showcase WFP innovation, from early-stage ideas to field-tested solutions, for a high-level audience of partners, donors, and UN colleagues.

-From Concept to Experience
+From Idea to Experience

 The exhibition’s theme, Seeds to Scale-ups, inspired the concept of a greenhouse, a space where ideas grow.
 I also led the event branding, ensuring visual cohesion across all materials.